 To participate in the RPRB you must make a written election no later than 60 days after reaching your normal retirement date (based on years of service or age).
-You are eligible for normal retirement beginning the first of the month after:
+You are eligible for normal retirement beginning the first of the month after reaching 22 years of credited service or reaching age 55 with 10 years of credited service.